fpolimen/qs-bn-wp-dr/README.md

 # quickstart-bitnami-wordpress
-## WordPress High Availability by Bitnami on the AWS Cloud
+## WordPress High Availability by Bitnami on the AWS Cloud (for Disaster recovery site)

 This Quick Start deploys WordPress High Availability by Bitnami, which includes WordPress and Amazon Aurora, in a highly available environment on AWS in about 40 minutes.